gavotte25/MocapAnimatedDrawing/README.md

 # MocapAnimatedDrawing

-This is an application that utilizes 2 projects AnimatedDrawings and MocapNET that can animate a 2D drawing human form character given a sample motion video in end-to-end manner.
+This is an application that utilizes 2 projects <a href="https://github.com/facebookresearch/AnimatedDrawings">AnimatedDrawings</a> and <a href="https://github.com/FORTH-ModelBasedTracker/MocapNET">MocapNET</a> that can animate a 2D drawing human form character given a sample motion video in end-to-end manner.

 This project also provides Docker image for AnimatedDrawings project.